Atharvaa20/Atharvaa20/README.md

 ## 💼 Work

 - Currently, I'm a student studying in my 3rd year of B.Tech.
-- Previously contributed to [mention past projects or experiences].

 ## 📫 Get in Touch